Bear Viewing Homer

 The brown bear population of Chinitna Bay is one of the densest in the world, and it’s not uncommon to see 20+ bears at once while on the tour.
 Lake Clark’s coastal brown bears grow to great sizes of over 1,000 pounds because they feed on vegetation, clams, and other high-protein food sources.
 Bear Viewing Alaska’s tours to Chinitna Bay are unique because so many massive bears can be found in one location.
 Along with the fact that because we are on a full day tour, we get more opportunity to see the bears up close!

 Visitors who take our tour often say it was the highlight of their visit to Alaska.
 There is something magical about seeing wild bears in their natural habitat free from worry about their close proximity.
 While you view the bears, you may see them feeding, playing, or even sleeping without a care in the world.
 You may see bear cubs frolicking or a massive boar chasing after a sow.
 Some lucky visitors get to see it all.
 Maybe next time, it will be you.

 Traveling to and from your Homer Alaska bear viewing tour can be just as thrilling.
 You will be riding in comfort from the Homer Spit through Kachemak Bay en route to Chinitna Bay in Lake Clark National Park and Preserve.
 Along the way, there are countless opportunities to see wild marine animals and birds in their natural habitat.

-Marine mammals commonly spotted include humpback whales, orcas, otters, sea lions, and just about anything else you can see in the state of Alaska.
+Marine mammals commonly spotted include humpback whales, orcas, otters, sea lions, and just about anything else you can see in the marine environment of Alaska.
 There are countless birds that call Kachemak Bay home, so be sure to bring your identification book and a pair of binoculars.

-When on your Homer Alaska bear watching tour, the stunning backdrop is like something out of a movie.
+While on your tour, the stunning backdrop will be like something out of a movie.
 Just some of the incredible sights you will likely see include:

 - 4 Peaks Glacier